xurxodiz/MarioLevels/README.md

 To read the schematics, its grammar-defining file `schematics.abnf` is read by aParse, and it outputs Java files to process schematics into the src/jorgedizpico/grammar folder.
 This is done by the `ant grammar` job.

 Now, if you build them (`ant build`) and then call `ant schematics`, you'll invoke the Constructor class.
-It will visit, iteratively, the tree of each schematic file, reading the rules defined by it and the weights associated, and create a probabilistic automaton out of it.
-It will then dump it into a file for the main game to load up in customized play.
+It will visit, iteratively, the tree of each schematic file (in `src/jorgedizpico/res/*.sch`), reading the rules defined by it and the weights associated, and create a probabilistic Automaton out of it.
+It will then dump it into a file for the main game to load up in customized play (in `src/jorgedizpico/res/*.sch.auto`).

 ### Clustering

-Gameplay records are stored anonymously in the `data/` folder.
+Gameplay records are stored anonymously in the `extra/data/` folder.
 There are two kinds of file on each player folder: global statistics (`player.txt`) and detailed activity (`DetailedInfo.txt`).
 Only the statistics are read by DataFileParser.java in `ant data` to create a centralized file of the records.
 Some fields are skipped, according to the definitions in Filters.java, since the platform's test levels lack some game features.

 When `ant cluster` is called, ClusterGenerator.java reads that file and passes it to Weka.
 Clustering is made with the EM method, looking for two groups (explorers and speeders).
 Cluster results object is stored into a file for the main system to read afterwards.